matkowski-voy/The-Nipple-Areola-Complex-for-Criminal-Identification/README.md

 ### Image examples
 Examples of images from NTU-Nipple-v1 dataset.
 Note that these example NAC images are resized to the same size.
 In NTU-Nipple-v1 dataset, NAC images have different (but still square) sizes. \
 ![alt text](https://github.com/matkowski-voy/The-Nipple-Areola-Complex-for-Criminal-Identification/blob/master/sample-images.png)\
-First row: session 1
+First row: session 1\
-Second row: session 2
+Second row: session 2\
+NOTE: images are resized down to the same size.
+In NTU-Nipple-v1 image sizes vary and the median size is 179 by 179 pixels.

 ### Results
 Currently the highest identification accuracies (under the protocol described in the paper) are:\